rbmannchued/radiofx/README.md

 # RadioFx

-This is a cheap radio/telephone lo-fi effect plugin for mixing.
+This is a radio/telephone lo-fi effect plugin for mixing.

 # Build